rhine3/audiomoth-guide/guide.md

     * The *capacity* of batteries in series is the capacity of any one battery in the series.
 (Don't mix batteries of different capacities, or new and old batteries.)
 For instance, a Duracell alkaline AA battery has a capacity of 2850mAh.

+* Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost; if you have programmed a CUSTOM recording schedule it is no longer on the AudioMoth and will require reprogramming.

+    * Masking tape is a cheap, mostly secure way of preventing batteries from falling out

+    * We take care not to jostle AudioMoths in transport, and we always bring several extra programmed AudioMoths with us during deployments, just in case we drop one and the batteries fall out.

+    * While deploying recorders in CUSTOM mode, it will be obvious if a device has lost its programming; its red and green lights will blink simultaneously when you try to flip the switch to CUSTOM.

 ### Set time and program on AudioMoth